New York City Debt Collection Defense Attorney

 • Relief against concurrent wage garnishments and bank restraints

-• Imagine two creditors are garnishing your wages simultaneously, causing significant financial hardship.
-You can seek a protective order under CPLR § 5240 to limit the combined amount withheld from your paycheck.
+• Imagine two creditors are garnishing your wages back-to-back, causing significant financial hardship.
+You can seek a protective order under CPLR § 5240 to limit the amounts withheld from your paycheck.

 • Similarly, if both your bank accounts are frozen due to separate judgments, a protective order could allow access to one account while negotiations or legal proceedings are ongoing.